tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 Keywords: wild water、big-size carp、automatical, winter、night, and dawn(fish behavior).

 A quick recap: As previously said, I have seen lots of local anglers(some of my friends) spending lots of time on the bank just waiting for a bite using the pole.
 And in carp fishing of UK/US this got a little bit better with bivvy/coffee maker/cookware etc esp in the raining and snowing days but just too cumbersome&expensive to carry around.
 Still staying up the whole night in the wild doesn't seem to be a relaxing and comfortable experience.
-Fishing in the second half of the night is pretty rare to see and possibly a quite new territory to explore just out of my curiosity.
+Fishing in the second half of the night is pretty rare to see.
+It is just so intriguing to me and possibly a quite new territory to explore about fish's nocturnal behavior.
 That's exactly why I got this idea: non-attended carp fishing.

 Before I jump right to the automatical part - trigger device and how it works, like an old saying "A beard well lathered is half shaved", I need to analyze what kinda fishing strategy would fit in the overall big picture.